teq-niq/mcp-stdio-logging/README.md

 But there is no similar enquiry about resources.
 Since there is no enquiry about resources the server cannot inform about resources.
 I rewrote all my resource code using @Tool for now.

-Which bring us to the class we had mentioned earlier namely
+Which bring us to the class we had mentioned earlier namely StoreResourceNowToolsProvider.java

+#### StoreResourceNowToolsProvider.java

 ```java
 package com.eg.mcp.providers.tools;